A.C.E. Language Institute at Saint Francis University

 - One of U.S. News and World Report's "Best Regional Colleges"

-Tuition fees as of July 2012.
+New tuition rate of $3000 per session begins January 1, 2014.
+Tuition fee for Fall 2013 is $2600.
 Fees may change without notice.
 One intensive English session is equal to 7.5 weeks, which is half of a SFU semester.

 |7.5 week session cost|